kelihlodversson/kelihlodversson.github.io/_posts/2018-04-06-blitter-life.md

 Now to add the left and right pixels.
 We stored that count adjacent to our 3-bit sum, so we can use the same trick as when summing up the upper and lower rows.

-But isn't there is a problem here?
+But isn't there a problem here?
 We now need to add together a 3-bit and a 2-bit number, and that's 1 bit too many to handle in a single pass.
 I figured out that if I only add up the lowest two bits of the initial sum and don't overwrite the third bit, everything will work as before: